 - 1½ pounds cooked or smoked Spanish-style chorizo sausage

-- 12 cups cooked Great Northern beans drained (~7 cans)
+- 12 cups cooked Great Northern beans or cannellini beans drained (~7 cans)

 - 1 head of garlic halved crosswise.

 - ¼ cup chopped Italian parsley plus more for garnishing

 - Trim pork shoulder of excess fat and cut into 8 pieces.
 Place pieces in a large bowl.
 Add 2 tsp of salt and pepper and toss until well combined; set pork aside.

 - Using a large skillet, add canola oil and panko breadcrumbs; stir until well combined.
 Place over medium-high heat and cook, stirring occasionally, for 4-6 minutes or until panko is golden brown and toasted.
 Transfer breadcrumbs into an airtight container; set aside.

 - Cut bacon crosswise into ½” strips.
 Place bacon in skillet and cook for 4-5 minutes, or until crispy.
 Transfer bacon to a paper-towel lined plate and pat dry; set bacon aside.
 Reserve the bacon fat in the skillet.

 - Place half of the pork in the skillet and sauté for 1-2 minutes per side, or until browned.
 Remove browned pork and repeat with the remaining pork.